replicate/cog-llama/README.md

     python /root/.pyenv/versions/3.10.10/lib/python3.10/site-packages/transformers/models/llama/convert_llama_weights_to_hf.py --input_dir /src/llamas/ --model_size 7B --output_dir weights_conv

-Then you can generate text based on input prompts:
+If your weights are already converted, great!
+Just place them in `weights_conv`.Then you can generate text based on input prompts:

-    cog predict -i prompt="Q: Answer the following yes/no question by reasoning step-by-step.
-Can a dog drive a car?"
+    cog predict -i prompt="How do you play the accordion?"